kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 For a more practical example, it would be immature for a startup to follow blindly TDD.
 If you work in a startup company you might write code that will change so fast that TDD will not be a big help.
 You might even throw away code until you get it "right".
 Writing tests *after* the implementation code, is a perfectly valid strategy in that case.

 Writing no tests at all (option 4) is also a valid strategy.
-As we have seen in anti-pattern X there is code that never needs testing.
+As we have seen in [anti-pattern 4](#anti-pattern-4---testing-the-wrong-functionality) there is code that never needs testing.
 Writing software tests for trivial code because this is the correct way to "do TDD" will get you nowhere.

 The obsession of TDD zealots on writing tests first no matter the case, has been a huge detriment to the [mental health of sane developers](https://softwareengineering.stackexchange.com/questions/98485/tdd-negative-experience).
 This obsession is already documented in various places so hopefully I don't need to say anything more on the topic (search for "TDD is crap/stupid/dead").